Archivio Storico e Museo Birra Peroni

 Francesco Peroni established his brewery in Vigevano, a small industrial city in the province of Pavia, in 1846.
 The region had a tradition of small-scale brewing dating to the medieval period, and Peroni's first operation produced beer primarily for local consumption, using German-style lager fermentation methods that were new to northern Italy at the time.
 The brewery grew steadily through the 1850s as industrialisation expanded the urban working class that would become its primary market.

 In 1864, eighteen years after the founding, Peroni relocated its principal operation to Rome, recognising the capital's potential as a distribution hub for a unified Italy.
-The Rome brewery at San Lorenzo became the company's centre of gravity, and the Vigevano operation was eventually consolidated.
+The Rome brewery at San Lorenzo Porta Pia became the company's centre of gravity, and the Vigevano operation was eventually closed.
 The late nineteenth century brought rapid expansion: new bottling lines, rail distribution across the peninsula, and a marketing campaign that made the Peroni name visible in bars and restaurants from Turin to Palermo.

 What you see